Vandivier/ella-framework/README.md

 Dibs on the name Express CMS for when I start supporting other frameworks, esp Vue and React

+### Launching the app
+1. clone
+1. `npm install` in the root folder
+1. `cd ng-express-cms`
+1. `npm install` in the ng-express-cms child folder
+1. `npm start` in the ng-express-cms child folder
+1. visit localhost:4200

 ### related projects and links
 The most important is #1. #2+ are not ordered.
 1. https://medium.com/@cyrilletuzi/angular-server-side-rendering-in-node-with-express-universal-engine-dce21933ddce